Vida Goldstein: Women's rights and suffrage

-Other activities

-Through the 1890s to the 1920s, Goldstein actively supported women's rights and emancipation in a variety of fora, including the National Council of Women, the Victorian Women's Public Servants' Association and the Women Writers' Club.
+From the 1890s until 1920, Goldstein actively supported women's rights and emancipation in a variety of fora, including the National Council of Women, the Victorian Women's Public Servants' Association and the Women Writers' Club.
 She actively lobbied parliament on issues such as equality of property rights, birth control, equal naturalisation laws, the creation of a system of children's courts and raising the age of marriage consent.

-Her writings in various periodicals and papers of the time were influential in the social life of Australia during the first twenty years of the 20th century.
+Tour of England 1911

-In 1909, having closed the Sphere in 1905 to dedicate herself more fully to the campaign for female suffrage in Victoria, she founded a second newspaper – Woman Voter.
-It became a supporting mouthpiece for her later political campaigns.
-Of Australian suffragists in this period Goldstein was one of a handful to garner an international reputation.
-In the UK Adelaide-born Muriel Matters was at the forefront of peaceful public campaigns advocating for women's suffrage, and gained global attention for her part in The Grille Incident, which resulted in the dismantling of the grille which covered the Ladies' Gallery in the House of Commons.
-In early 1911 Goldstein visited England at the behest of the Women's Social and Political Union.
-Her speeches around the country drew huge crowds and her tour was touted as 'the biggest thing that has happened in the women movement for some time in England'.
+In early 1911, Goldstein visited England at the behest of the Women's Social and Political Union.
+Her speeches around the country drew huge crowds and her tour was touted as "the biggest thing that has happened in the women movement for some time in England".
 She included visits to Holiday Campaigns in the Lake District for Liverpool WPSU organiser Alice Davies, along with fellow activist and writer Beatrice Harraden.

-Eagle House near Bath in Somerset had become an important refuge for British suffragettes who had been released from prison.
-Mary Blathwayt's parents were the hosts and they planted trees there between April 1909 and July 1911 to commemorate the achievements of suffragettes including Adela's mother and sister, Christabel as well as Annie Kenney, Charlotte Despard, Millicent Fawcett and Lady Lytton.
+Eagle House, near Bath, Somerset, had become an important refuge for British suffragettes who had been released from prison.
+Mary Blathwayt's parents were the hosts and they planted trees there between April 1909 and July 1911 to commemorate the achievements of suffragettes, including Emmeline Pankhurst and Christabel Pankhurst as well as Annie Kenney, Charlotte Despard, Millicent Fawcett and Constance Lytton.
 The trees were known as "Annie's Arboreatum" after Annie Kenney.
 There was also a "Pankhurst Pond" within the grounds.